scheeloong/scheeloong.github.io/_contents/02-research.md

 Models that works great with sequence should have memory over past observations.

 Models with memory:
-* Recurrent Neural Networks
+* Recurrent Neural Networks (generates sequential recommendation from an input sequence)
-* Markov Decision Processes
+* Markov Decision Processes (state depends on action taken)
-* Reinforcement Learning
+* Reinforcement Learning (take actions to maximize long term rewards)

-Models should also be able to train online.
+Models should also be able to train online with variable length input.
 Since, the next selected data should be able to update the model via training in an online fashion.
 This means a current active test point, becomes a future training point.

 ### Approaches to Recommender Systems
 The popular existing approaches to recommender systems are

-Neighbourhood Models
+Neighbourhood Models (compares item-item vectors or user-item vectors)
 * Collaborative Filtering (CF)

-Rating Models
+Matrix Factorization Rating Models (compares user and item vectors directly, optimized for rating)
 * Probabilistic Matrix Factorization (PMF)
 * Singular Value Decomposition + Neighbourhood (SVD++)
 * Weighted Regularized Matrix Factorization (WRMF, wALS)

-Ranking Models
+Ranking Models (compares user and item vectors directly, optimized for similarity in ranking)
-* Singular Value Decomposition (PureSVD)
+* Singular Value Decomposition (PureSVD, forms a basis to predict output)
-* Bayesian Personalized Ranking (BPR)
+* Bayesian Personalized Ranking (BPR, train using a ranking loss)
 * RankALS

-Linear Models
+Linear Models (Scalable, Personalizable, creating a simple model on each user in parallel)
 * Sparse Linear Models (SLIM)
 * Linear Recommendation (LRec)

-Word Embedding Models
+Word Embedding Models (Embedding items based on co-occurrencec statistics)
 * item2vec
 * prod2vec

-Bayesian Models
+Bayesian Models (Accounting for uncertainty)
 * MatchBox

 Topic Models